Looking for things to do in Kyoto at night?

 19. Bar-hopping Around Kyoto

-Though entertainment options in Kyoto are less as compared to Tokyo and Osaka, this ancient city is also home to many chic bars catering to a younger generation clientele and international visitors.
+Though entertainment options in Kyoto are less as compared to Tokyo and Osaka, this city is also home to many chic bars catering to a younger generation clientele and international visitors.

 There are many types of bars in Kyoto, such as craft beer bars, Western bars, sake bars, and rooftop bars that come with great views, especially after dusk.